-What this means is that they lack empathy, can be cruel and selfish, and possess egotistical and pride-like characteristics.
-Notwithstanding, narcissists tend to be disparaging, manipulative and cunning.
+What this means is that they lack empathy, can be cruel and selfish and possess egotistical and pride-like characteristics.
+Notwithstanding, narcissists tend to be disparaging, manipulative, and cunning.
 Therefore, the word dark is used to predict their vindictive nature.

 You may be asking yourself why someone would want to remain in a friendship with someone such as the one described above.
-For one, these type of people are very witty, which means they have the ability to mask these traits with kindness and affection.
+For one, these types of people are very witty, which means they have the ability to mask these traits with kindness and affection.

 Therefore, the next time your ex tries to lure you into spending time with them or doing something for them, drop everything and run.
 You may have a psychopath on the loose.

 When speaking of narcissism for an interview with Broadly, expert Dr. Tony Ferretti explained why individuals with dark personality traits would want to keep links with a past relationship.
-“Narcissists hate to fail or lose, so will do what they can to maintain some connection if they didn’t make the choice to end it,”
+“Narcissists hate to fail or lose, so they will do what they can to maintain some connection if they didn’t make the choice to end it,”

 Dr. Ferretti said: “They can experience narcissistic injury when rejected by a partner and have difficulties letting it go or healing from it.”
-Dr. Ferretti also stated that, “People who are in deep, close, healthy, and intimate relationships tend to be happier.”
+Dr. Ferretti also stated that “People who are in deep, close, healthy, and intimate relationships tend to be happier.”

-Narcissists often cling to those who are more empathic, compassionate and understanding.
+Narcissists often cling to those who are more empathic, compassionate, and understanding.
 As a result, when such a relationship ends, they feel the need to stick around.